your 3d cell

 CelVivo Cloud can be accessed remotely from any internet-enabled device.
 This means you can control your ClinoStars from anywhere.

-The software allows you to adjust environment conditions (CO₂, O₂, temperature) for each ClinoStar unit independently.
+The software allows you to adjust environmental conditions (CO₂, O₂, temperature) for each ClinoStar unit.

 You can also adjust the speed of each bioreactor from 1 to 100 rpm in 0.1 rpm steps (clockwise or anticlockwise).

 Any bioreactor can be inspected at any time so you can check how your experiment is progressing and capture images for future publications or documentation.

 Are you worried about infections?
 There’s a UV-C decontamination LED to sweep the ClinoStar clean again.

 The software is intuitive and optimized for working in lab conditions (bright lights or with surgical gloves).

 With the software, it’s possible to control several – or many (up to 50!) – ClinoStars simultaneously.